-- A variety of fine motor skills schemes to promote handwriting that involve big and small movements, finger and strengthening exercises (using pencils, chalks, paint and sand) and letter formation. - Gross motor skills and sensory circuits to support the development of vestibular and proprioceptive systems as well as shoulder stability. - Phonics activities to promote recognition of letter sounds and how these can be used to build words for reading and spelling. - An interactive computer based programme called Nessy that targets reading, spelling and literacy skills. - Circle Time and Social Skills activities to promote language, confidence, relationships and emotional resilience. - Numicon maths which promotes a real understanding of the basics underlying all aspects of the Maths curriculum. - Lego® Based Therapy Group which encourages teamwork and communication where each child must fulfil a specific role within the team of 3 to build a Blox kit successfully.
+- A variety of fine motor skills schemes to promote handwriting that involve big and small movements, finger and strengthening exercises (using pencils, chalks, paint and sand) and letter formation. - Gross motor skills and sensory circuits to support the development of vestibular and proprioceptive systems as well as shoulder stability. - Phonics activities to promote recognition of letter sounds and how these can be used to build words for reading and spelling. - An interactive computer based programme called Nessy that targets reading, spelling and literacy skills. - Circle Time and Social Skills activities to promote language, confidence, relationships and emotional resilience. - Numicon maths which promotes a real understanding of the basics underlying all aspects of the Maths curriculum. - Lego[®] Based Therapy Group which encourages teamwork and communication where each child must fulfil a specific role within the team of 3 to build a Blox kit successfully. - Boxall Nurture Groups to support pupils with a range of core skills, including social interactions, emotional and mental health.